-- J. L. Beebe: role of microbial lipids in membrane activities, especially with regard to transport. - R. W. Dickerman: involvement of birds and mammals in the ecology of mosquito-transmitted viruses. - Z. Harsanyi: genetic control of enzyme structure, drug and chemically induced chromosomal aberrations, genetics of Aspergillus nidulans. - L. Korngold: antigenic structure of immunoglobulins and of various human tissues. - M. J. Lyons: biochemical and morphological aspects of the interaction of arboviruses with vertebrate and ecologically related arthropod cells; morphogenetic and ultrastructural studies of viruses. - D. W. Mackenzie: strain differentiation of pathogenic fungi and application to epidemiology, pathogenesis and immunogenesis, relationship between morphogenesis and pathogenesis of Candida albicans; fungal viruses. - W. M. O'Leary: microbial cellular composition, exoand endo-toxin structure and function, mechanisms of pathogenesis, microbial lipids. - W. F. Scherer: cell-virus relationships, virus virulence, host defense mechanisms, ecology and epidemiology of arboviruses, especially mosquito-borne encephalitis viruses of tropical North and Central America. - L. B. Senterfit: antigenic structure of mycoplasma; pathogenesis of respiratory viral and mycoplasmic disease, vaccine development, clinical microbiology. - G. W. Siskind: factors involved in control of the immune response; changes in antibody affinity and heterogeneity with increasing time after immunization. - D. H. Sussdorf: function of the thymus and related lymphoid tissues in development of immunocompetence; cellular and molecular aspects of antigen degradation.
+- R. W. Dickerman: involvement of birds and mammals in the ecology of mosquito-transmitted viruses. - L. Korngold: antigenic structure of immunoglobulins and of various human tissues. - M. J. Lyons: biochemical and morphological aspects of the interaction of arboviruses with vertebrate and ecologically related arthropod cells; morphogenesis of arboviruses. - D. W. Mackenzie: strain differentiation of pathogenic fungi and application to epidemiology, pathogenesis and immunogenesis, relationship between morphogenesis and pathogenesis of Candida albicans. - W. M. O'Leary: microbial cellular composition, exo- and endo-toxin structure and function, mechanisms of pathogenesis, microbial lipids. - W. F. Scherer: cell-virus relationships, virus virulence, host defense mechanisms, ecology and epidemiology of arboviruses, esspecially mosquito-borne encephalitis viruses of tropical North and Central America. - L. B. Senterfit: antigenic structure of mycoplasma; pathogenesis of respiratory viral and mycoplasmic disease, vaccine development, clinical microbiology. - G. W. Siskind: factors involved in control of the immune response; changes in antibody affinity and heterogeneity with increasing time after immunization. - D. H. Sussdorf: function of the thymus and related lymphoid tissues in development of immunocompetence; cellular and molecular aspects of antigen degradation.